 - Spirit Airlines: Spirit doesn’t allow snakes as cargo, so you can’t fly with them.

 - WestJet: WestJet allows snakes as cargo, but not as checked baggage.

-Restrictions on Flying with a Snake
+Further Restrictions on Flying with a Snake

-Do bear in mind that just because the airline states in their policy that you can travel with a snake, that doesn’t mean you’ll be able to.
+Just because the airline states in their policy that you can travel with a snake, that doesn’t mean you’ll be able to.

 Others enforce quarantine after you arrive, and may even charge you for the privilege.
 These laws differ all around the world, so do your research before you travel to find out which laws apply to you.